oracle/macaron/docs/source/pages/tutorials/source_finder.rst

 Execution with Clone
 ********************

 For the case where cloning the repository is desirable, perhaps because further use of the contents are planned, Macaron requires this to be specified in a custom ``ini`` configuration file that is passed as input.
-See `How to change the default configuration </pages/using#change-config>`_ for more details.
+See :ref:`How to change the default configuration <change-config>` for more details.
 Within the configuration file the following option should be set:

 .. code-block:: ini